marcusoftnet/marcusoftnet.github.io/_posts/2016-06-17-claudia-bot-builder.md

 }
 ```

-All see all those deployed functions that means that we could reach our little pingu bot from Skyp, Facebook messenger, Telegram and Slack.
+All see all those deployed functions that means that we could reach our little pingu bot from Skype, Facebook messenger, Telegram and Slack.
 We will use the last part, and hence will soon need that url.

 ### Testing